How to make your retail shop less intimidating

 REI, with the weight of its buying power, has a lot of pull when it comes to encouraging its brands to do better.
 For example, the company pushed Smith Optics and other goggle makers to use the descriptive term “low-bridge fit” rather than the term “Asian fit.”

-“Most point-of-purchase we get from brands is very whitewashed,” says Dawes.
+“Most point-of-purchase we get from brands is very whitewashed,” said Dawes.
 “I haven’t seen one yet—and that’s not to say they’re not out there, I just haven’t seen it—that has shown a person of color.”

 Dawes has even volunteered to serve as a model and get involved in the marketing process for at least six brands.
 So far, no one has taken him up on it.
 For his part, Boles designed Intrinsic Provisions to be more of a specialty store, focusing on brands that check a slew of rigorous environmental, ethical, and social values.
-“Nowadays, we will certainly make decisions based on the brand partner’s response to the Black Lives Matter movement,” says Boles.
+“Nowadays, we will certainly make decisions based on the brand partner’s response to the Black Lives Matter movement,” said Boles.
 “Going forward, it will be more and more a part of how we evaluate brands we work with.”

 1Stand for something and say it loud